~ 720th Military Police Battalion Reunion Association Occupied Japan History Project ~

-13 March 1948 The Battalion moved from their camp in the outskirts of Tokyo at L and 48th Streets, to a former Japanese Paymasters School located at Z and 20th Streets, on the Sumida River, in downtown Tokyo.
+13 March 1948 The Battalion moved from their camp at Nakano, Tokyo at L and 48th Streets, to a former Japanese Paymasters School located at Z and 20th Streets, on the Sumida River, in downtown Tokyo.
 The facility had previously been occupied by the 1st Battalion, 7th Cavalry Regiment, 1st Cavalry Division.
 Battalion work details were begun to improve the facility.

 MAIN GATE CAMP BURNESS-Tokyo 1949